grammyjs/website/site/docs/plugins/commands.md

 In some occasions, you might want to change that and use a custom prefix for your bot.
 That is made possible by the `prefix` option, which will tell the Commands plugin to look for that prefix when trying to identify a command.

-If you are ever in the need for retrieving botCommand entities from an update and need it to be hydrated with the custom prefixed you have register, there is a method specifically tailored for that, called `ctx.getCommandEntities(yourCommands)`.
+If you ever need to retrieve `botCommand` entities from an update and need them to be hydrated with the custom prefix you have registered, there is a method specifically tailored for that, called `ctx.getCommandEntities(yourCommands)`.
 It returns the same interface as `ctx.entities('bot_command')`

 :::tip
 Commands with custom prefixes cannot be shown in the Commands Menu.